atomisthq/docs/docs/tutorials/publish-rug-project.md

-To make new or modified Rug scripts in your Rug project available in your team, you will need to publish the Rug project.
+To make new or modified Rug scripts in your Rug project available in your Slack team, you will need to publish the Rug project.

 !!! missing "Prerequisites"
     Completing the [Getting Started Guide][getting-started]